|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In an old-fashioned glass add the cherries, nectarines, and agave nectar.
+In an old-fashioned glass add 2 nectarine slices, 2 cherries, and the agave nectar.

 Muddle well, until the ingredients are thoroughly mixed.